Should You Run On Empty Stomach For Weight Loss?

 - Through oxidation, FFAs are broken down and used to fuel the exercise session

-There are studies that have proved Phillips’s point.
-In one such study, six healthy men were made to cycle for 60 minutes at a low to moderate intensity.1 They were split into two groups–one that fasted overnight before the bike ride and the other that performed the ride after ingesting glucose or fructose to the tune of 0.8g/kg to replenish glycogen levels one hour before the experiment.
-When checked half an hour and one hour after the experiment began, the rate of fat burn was found to be higher in the fasted group than the glucose group.
+There are studies that have proved Phillips’ point.
+In one such study, 6 healthy men were made to cycle for 60 minutes at a low to moderate intensity.1 They were split into two groups – one that fasted overnight before the bike ride and the other that performed the ride after ingesting glucose or fructose to the tune of 0.8g/kg to replenish glycogen levels 1 hour before the experiment.
+When checked 30 minutes and 1 hour after the experiment began, the rate of fat burn was found to be higher in the fasted group than the glucose group.
 The same was true for the quantity of free-flowing fatty acids in the two groups.

 Studies have found that fasted cardio can result in faster burnout and exhaustion with the slightest increase in the intensity of the exercise.
 In order to increase your workout intensity, your body needs a ready source of glycogen.
 If the body is not able to find this, it leads to an increase in the release of amino acids and degradation of proteins.2 This means that instead of fats, the body is using up tissue proteins to provide energy for the workout.